DissidentTrainings/FullScreenMario-JSON/GameStartr/MapsCreatr/README.md

 # MapsCreatr.js

-Storage container and lazy loader for GameStarter maps that is the back-end counterpart to MapsHandlr.js.
+Storage container and lazy loader for GameStarter maps that is the back-end counterpart to MapsHandlr.
 Maps are created with their custom Location and Area members, which are initialized the first time the map is retrieved.
-Areas contain a "creation" Object[] detailing the instructions on creating that Area's "PreThing" objects, which store Things along with basic position information.
+Areas contain a "creation" Object[] detailing the instructions on creating that Area's Area's "PreThing" objects, which store Things along with basic position information.

 In short, a Map contains a set of Areas, each of which knows its size and the steps to create its contents.
 Each Map also contains a set of Locations, which are entry points into one Area each.

-See Schema.json for the minimum and recommended format for Maps, Locations, Areas, and creation commands.
+See Schema.txt for the minimum and recommended format for Maps, Locations, Areas, and creation commands.